Matter effect in presence of a sterile neutrino and resolution of the octant degeneracy using a liquid argon detector: Experimental and Simulation Details of the LArTPC detector

-We present a bi-events plot considering electron neutrino and anti-neutrino events for varying phases for normal hierarchy in \autoref{fig:pme_bievents}.
-This figure shows that in the case of three flavour oscillation framework the ellipses for $\theta_{23}$ being in two different octants are well separated showing no octant degeneracy with combined $\nu_e+\bar{\nu}_e$ events of 3.5+3.5 years with 40 kt LArTPC detector at DUNE.
-Now if we add a sterile neutrino, these ellipses turn into blobs which is a combination of many ellipses\cite{Agarwalla:2016xlg}.
-Now the interesting point to be noted is these colorful green (LO) and purple (HO) blobs coincide when the sterile angles have higher values of $10^\circ$, but blobs are slightly separated when the angles are of $7^\circ$.
-Higher sterile mixing angles change neutrino and anti-neutrino events spread more to make the two blobs coincide.
-So we can conclude that the extent of octant degeneracy depends on values of the sterile-active mixing angles, i.e., higher values of angles will give a larger extent of degeneracy.
-The current upper bounds on $\theta_{14},\theta_{24}$ being around $7^\circ$, we can observe that it is possible to distinguish between events due to $\theta_{23}$ value $40^\circ$ and $50^\circ$ from bi-events plot.
+We present bi-events plots in \autoref{fig:pme_bievents} considering the total no of electron neutrino and anti-neutrino events obtained by integrating over the full energy range.
+The elliptic regions are due to variations in the relevant phases over their full range.
+This figure shows that in the case of three flavour oscillation framework the ellipses for $\theta_{23}$ being in two different octants are well separated, showing no octant degeneracy with combined $\nu_e+\bar{\nu}_e$ events of 3.5+3.5 years with 40 kt LArTPC detector.
+Now, if in the presence of an additional sterile neutrino, these ellipses turn into blobs, a combination of many ellipses\cite{Agarwalla:2016xlg}.
+From this figure, we can see that the separation between the green(LO) and yellow (HO) regions increases with smaller values of sterile mixing angles $\theta_{14},\theta_{24}$, leading to an enhanced octant sensitivity.